 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-To date, the Company's activities have been to identify potential business relationships and raise capital.
-The Company has sustained losses since inception and has not yet begun principal operations that raise substantial doubt about its ability to continue as a going concern.
+As discussed in Note 3 to the financial statements, to date the Company's activities have been limited to identify potential business relationships and raise capital.
+The Company has sustained cumulative losses since inception and has not yet begun principal operations, which raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Our opinion is not modified with respect to this matter.